lumail/lumail/GPG.md

 Lumail GPG Support
 ==================

-GPG is supported for the verification of messages, but nothing else at the moment:
+GPG is supported for incoming messages at the moment:

+* Working
     * You can validate signed messages.
+    * You can decrypt outgoing messages.

+* Not Working, or implemented.
     * You cannot sign outgoing messages.
     * You cannot encrypt outgoing messages.

-* You cannot decrypt outgoing messages.

 Configuration